Review of Dodo broadband plans

 Dodo ADSL2+ Plans Compared

 As far as all-out budget options are concerned, Dodo is up there with the best of them.
-Its closest competitor is Inspired Broadband, with AusBBS and Barefoot also bringing in the rear.
-The important thing to note is that none of these providers include call packs or home phone line rental in these base plans, however all four are on a month-to-month contract.
-You’ll have to consider if Dodo’s $74.90 per month bundle is worth it for a home phone set-up.
+Its closest competitor is AusBBS, with Bendigo Bank Telco and Belong Broadband also being pretty competitive.
+The important thing to note is that none of these providers include call packs in these base plans, however all four are offer month to month contracts with varying degrees of set-up fees.

 Dodo NBN Plans Compared